Why You Want to Celebrate Holidays at Work

 Traditions are important in companies just as they are in families.
 And, nothing is more important than the annual traditions workplaces establish around the celebration of seasonal holidays.
 A holiday celebration builds positive morale which results in increased employee motivation.

 You will want to avoid celebrating specific religious holidays to honor the diverse people in your organization.
 But for positive motivation, productivity improvement, employee happiness, and team building, you’ll enjoy creating seasonal holidays and celebrating secular occasions you designate as special in your company.

 Following are specific ideas for the successful organization of events, mistakes to avoid in putting on events, and ideas for traditions you can start and share in the office.
 These are holiday celebration ideas for your workplace.

 Form a Guiding Group for Holiday Planning

 Because member continuity is strong on the team, traditions are honored and continued during each passing year.
 You do need a group, with representatives from across the company, to plan and implement your events.
 Only by doing this can you ensure that the needs and interests of your employees are well represented and respected.

-Staggering the group's membership (one year term, two-year term, and so forth) allows you to pay attention to the team's institutional memory while still bringing in fresh ideas and new perspectives.
+Staggering the group's membership (one year term, two-year term, and so forth) allows you to pay attention to the team's institutional memory while still bringing in fresh ideas and new perspectives and involving more employees.
+Normally, your employee relations person and an HR staff member form the core and unchanging members of the team.

 Lessons Learned in Holiday Event Planning

-Some of the lessons the team learned over the years will shorten your learning curve since they have also been observed in other organizations.
+Some of the lessons this team learned over the years will shorten your learning curve since they have also been observed in other organizations.
 Perhaps you will avoid these common mistakes by learning from those who have experimented before you.

 Often your committee is dominated by longer-term company members who can find themselves so devoted to honoring traditions, that they do not accept and honor new ideas and diversity.
 They claim newer members want to come to the meetings but don’t want to do their share of the work.